-What are botulinum toxin injections?
+What are anti-wrinkle injections?

-Botulinum Toxin (Botox) injections are used to relax specific muscles, which stops the skin in that area from creasing, causing lines and wrinkles to soften and even fade away.
+Anti-wrinkle injections are used to relax specific muscles, which stops the skin in that area from creasing, causing lines and wrinkles to soften and even fade away.

 Whenever we smile, laugh, frown, chew, raise our eyebrows or even talk, we use the muscles in our face.
 Over time, the skin on our face becomes creased in the areas of greatest use.
 The ageing process causes the slow down of collagen and elastin production in the skin so that as we get older, these areas of over-use become damaged and the lines become more permanent.

 Anti-wrinkle injections reduce the movement of muscles in these areas, which stops the skin from being creased and allows it to recover, causing lines to soften and smooth away.

 In the areas treated, the muscles are temporarily inactivated (always reversible), during which time the patient can break the subconscious habit of overusing these muscles.
 Depending on each individual and the dose used, the response to treatment can vary from a relaxation of the muscles to an inability to move the muscles.

 The procedure takes about 15 minutes.
 The practitioner will ask you to use certain muscles of the face to observe how they work.
 An extremely fine, short needle is used to inject the appropriate area.
 The area may have some slight redness and swelling, which normally resolves in an hour or two.
 After treatment, you should not massage the injected area.
 You should not lie down for four hours after treatment.

 The treatment normally starts to take effect after 4 – 14 days, but this may vary slightly.

 The effects will normally last between 2 and 6 months, when you will start to notice an ability to move the muscles more freely.